tibetan-nlp/annodoc/_deprel/aux:lvc.md

 the `aux:lvc` relation.
 In this scenario, all arguments and obliques should depend on the first verb.

+For detailed examples of `aux:lvc`, see below.
+For a list of all cases, see [auxlvcs](/lim-annodoc/auxlvcs).

 In the following example, _log 'gro_ "to return-go" forms a complex predicate.

 ~~~ ann